 6 Tangy Tips for Eating Paella in Barcelona

-- Bomba rice can be swapped out for fideua noodle, another Catalan classic
+- Bomba rice can be swapped for fideua noodle, one of Catalonia’s classic dishes.

 The Best Paella Restaurants in Barcelona

 Here it’s all about old world charm.

 Picasso was a regular at this classic Barcelona paella restaurant opened in 1836.
 Named after the spacious restaurant’s seven entrance doors, it’s not only home to some of the best paella in Barcelona but the piano players create a Casablanca-like vibe to add an impeccable touch of class to the meal.